The Committee consisted of the following Members:

 “kept or introduced (whether for the purpose of performance, exhibition, display or otherwise).”

-To reflect for a minute on the word “otherwise”, it could capture any number of activities, including keeping wild animals as pets.
+The word “otherwise” could capture any number of activities, including keeping wild animals as pets.
 The amendment would greatly expand the scope of the ban beyond performance and exhibition in a travelling circus, which I think is the public’s primary concern, by far.

 Conversely, any definition that is drawn too narrowly is problematic.
 Setting out in detail what a travelling circus is or is not could create loopholes or a list of ways for a travelling circus to avoid a ban altogether.
 If we said, for example, that a travelling circus had clowns, trapeze artists and so on, but one of them did not include a clown, it might not be included in the ban.
 There are therefore challenges either way.
 Rather than trying to define the term, it is better to use its common meaning.
 We believe that the courts will have no trouble at all in understanding what a travelling circus is or is not, and a “common understanding” approach will mean that it will always be relevant and move with the times.